 - Make your own ornaments to decorate the tree.

 - Bake holiday treats and deliver them to the neighbors.

 - Decorate Christmas cookies.

 - Build a hot chocolate bar (and leave it up for the whole season!).

 - Host a holiday party.

-Now that you have all those ideas swirling about your head, how will you celebrate the 12 Days of Christmas?
+Now that you have all those ideas swirling about your head, what are your favorite 12 Days of Christmas gifts for kids?